Amazon Black Friday UK 2020: save on Apple AirPods Pro, Echo Show and LG TVs

 Can we expect Amazon Prime Black Friday deals?

 Prime Day was delayed for the first time this year, taking place in mid-October rather than July, meaning we’ve already had a glimpse at the discounts Amazon were willing to give their subscription services.
-They were highly generous discounts indeed – six Prime Video Channels deal were available for 99p a month, you could get four months of Amazon Kids+ and Amazon Music Unlimited for just 99p each, and Kindle Unlimited was completely free for 3 months.
+They were highly generous discounts indeed – the Prime Video Channels deal saw six channels available for 99p a month, you could get four months of Amazon Kids+ and Amazon Music Unlimited for just 99p each, and Kindle Unlimited was completely free for 3 months.

 However, as Black Friday is not exclusively for Prime members, there will likely also be deals on the Amazon Prime service itself to entice new subscribers.
 Last year, Amazon offered three months of Prime for £11.99, with a similar deal likely again this year.
 Prime members get several advantages, such as Prime Video, free next day delivery, Prime Music, and more.